gwpy/gwpy/docs/signal/fft.rst

    >>> ts = TimeSeries(...)
    >>> psd = ts.psd(..., method='pycbc_welch', ...)

-Additionally, short versions the following registrations map to the first registered instance of that name in the registry:
+Additionally, short versions of the following registrations map to the first registered instance of that name in the registry:

 =======================  ===================================
       Method name                     Function